subsquid/specs/sql-research/2025-05-12-duckdb-timeline.md

 1. [X] DuckDB extension queries data according to metadata

 ~2.
 DuckDB extension materialises data locally~

-Comment: This cannot be M1 because we need data (coming from workers); ~therefore it is moved to M2~.
+**Comment:** This cannot be M1 because we need data (coming from workers); ~therefore it is moved to M2~.
-Comment: Since users can simply create tables from select, this goal is not urgent.
+Since users can simply create tables from select, this goal is not urgent.
 It can be done later.

 #### M2